-Human beings are gifted with the potential to create meaning in their lives.
-Integrating the wisdom of our soul lessons helps us evolve and become more fully awake and co-create our lives with an intelligent Universe.
+Human beings are gifted with the potential to create meaning in our lives.
+Integrating the wisdom of our soul lessons helps us evolve and become more fully awake and co-create our lives with an intelligent universe.

 Soul lessons are what arise when we pause and create space to integrate the meaning of an experience in our lives.
 When we consciously ask the questions, What did I learn from that experience?
 What happened to me?

 Soul lessons always expand our hearts and cultivate love, self-compassion, inner peace, and other life-affirming expansive states.
 We know that soul lessons are being integrated into our lives when we experience a greater degree of authentic happiness.

 I had the most profound experience with my little Granddaughter, Brooklyn one summer that showed me that we are meant to create meaning around what happens to/for us.
 Even 2 years olds naturally feel the need to integrate soul lessons.

 Our family was out in a boat in the middle of a lake.
 I had little Brooklyn nestled in my arms when out of nowhere a huge wave engulfed the boat.
 I held her tight as the water threatened to either sink the boat or toss us out.
 Within seconds I knew we were fine and Brooklyn started to cry from the sheer shock of it all.
 After some reassurance and snuggles, she quickly settled and we marvelled at what a “great adventure” that was!

 I’ll never forget what happened after the initial shock wore off.
 For the next few days, Brooklyn asked me the same question repeatedly, “Nana, what happened to me?”

 She had an instinctual need to create meaning around what happened to her.
 It’s like her little soul knew what it needed.
 She needed to create meaning so she could integrate the experience and then move on.